tomhazledine/related-posts/README.md

 ### `verbose` (boolean) - default: `false`

 If `true`, the script will log more information to the console.

+### `useFrontmatter` (boolean) - default: `false`

+If `true`, the script will add the related posts data to the frontmatter of each markdown files.

+If `false`, the script will use the `out` config value to write the related posts data to a JSON file.
+This file can then be read by your SSG to add the related posts to your site.

 ### `auto` (boolean) - default: `false`